vboussange/vboussange.github.io/content/post/ABC_inference/index.md

 And here we go, we have our model defined!

-ParametricModels.jl make the work easy, but as an exercise, you can try to write the same model with OrdinaryDiffEq.jl.
+> As an exercise, you could try to write the same model with OrdinaryDiffEq.jl.

 Let's now plot the model output.
 We first need to import some plotting utilities.
-For plotting, I tend to use PyPlot.jl, which is a wrapper around the Python library matplotlib.
-I find it much more convenient than the Julia package `Plots.jl`, in the sense that it is much more complete.
+For plotting, I tend to use **PyPlot.jl**, which is a wrapper around the Python library matplotlib.
+I find it much more convenient than the Julia package **Plots.jl**, in the sense that it contains more utility functions.
+It is always a good idea to load in parallel **PyCall.jl**, which allows to import other utility funtions from Python.

 ```julia
 using PyPlot # to plot 3d landscape